Released Israeli hostage Agam Berger tells French FM that 'diplomatic solutions' won't solve existential conflict with Hamas

 “If it were possible not to choose war, we wouldn’t choose it.
 But the moment that there is a war for the existence of our country – that’s what we’re going to do,” Berger said.
 She urged the French foreign minister to adopt a firm stance against Hamas, which refuses to release the remaining hostages and disarm.

-“Minister Barrot heard the delegation’s plea for help and support in order to secure the release of hostages still being held in Gaza,” stated a readout from the meeting shared by the French embassy.
+“Minister Barrot heard the delegation’s plea for help and support in order to secure the release of hostages still being held in Gaza,” stated a readout from the meeting, shared by the French embassy.

-The readout continued by stressing that Barrot “reiterated that Hamas was a brutal terrorist organization that needed to be fought, disarmed and excluded from any political solution in Gaza,” and that “France had taken sanctions against Hamas and its members, it was ready to contribute to the definition of a lasting political solution to the conflict, without Hamas.”
+The readout noted that Barrot stated, “Hamas was a brutal terrorist organization that needed to be fought, disarmed and excluded from any political solution in Gaza,” and that “France had taken sanctions against Hamas and its members, it was ready to contribute to the definition of a lasting political solution to the conflict, without Hamas.”

 The French foreign minister reportedly “reiterated France’s absolute commitment to an immediate and unconditional release of all remaining hostages.”